spew8712/jpegview/README.md

 Strangely, there's a [portable app version of JPEGView](https://portableapps.com/apps/graphics_pictures/jpegview_portable) on [portableapps.com](https://portableapps.com/).

-To use this mod, simply replace the JPEGView.exe, *.DLL and KeyMap.txt in the `App/JPEGView` sub-folder.
+To use this mod, simply replace the JPEGView.exe, *.DLL, JPEGView.ini and KeyMap.txt in the `App/JPEGView` sub-folder.

 ## MSI Installer